Jeannette Corbiere Lavell: Later work

+She served as president of the Native Women's Association of Canada (2009–2012) and as a cabinet appointee for the Commission on the Native Justice System.

+She co-edited the 2006 book, "Until Our Hearts Are On the Ground: Aboriginal Mothering, Oppression, Resistance and Rebirth".

+Personal life

+After she earned a teaching degree from the University of Western Ontario, she worked as a teacher and school principal.

 Her daughter, Dawn Harvard, was the youngest ever president of the Ontario Native Women's Association.

+Honours

-That organization established an award in honour of Corbiere Lavell in 1987.
+The Ontario Native Women's Association organization established an award in honour of Corbiere Lavell in 1987.

-In September 2009, she became the president of the organization NWAC (Native Women's Association of Canada) for a three-years period.
+In 1995, she was presented with the YWCA Women of Distinction Award.

+In commemoration of the Persons Case, she was presented with the Governor General's Award in 2009 for making an outstanding contribution to the advancement of women's equality.

 In 2016, Corbiere Lavell was awarded an honorary doctorate of laws at York University for her work as a Native women's rights activist and educator.

 In April 2018 The Feminist Alliance for International Action recognized Jeannette as a member of the Indigenous Famous Six.
 Other members are Yvonne Bedard, Senator Sandra Lovelace Nicholas, Sharon McIvor, Lynn Gehl, and Senator Lillian Dyck.